Adedoyin-Abass/codealpha_tasks_network_sniffer/README.md

 * UDP Segment Extraction: Shows source port, destination port, and length.
 * Hexdump-like Data Representation: Formats raw packet data for easy readability.

-How it Works
+How it Works:

 The script utilizes `socket.socket(socket.AF_PACKET, socket.SOCK_RAW, socket.ntohs(3))` to create a raw socket, allowing it to capture all incoming network traffic at the data link layer.
 It then systematically unpacks the various protocol headers using the `struct` module, presenting the information in a human-readable format.
 And then indents the output of the code to make it easily readable and understandable

-Tools Used
+Tools Used:

 Vim - Kali Virtual Box

-Programming Language Used
+Programming Language Used:

 Python

-Usage
+Usage:

 To run the sniffer, you'll likely need root/administrator privileges as raw sockets require elevated permissions.